isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 title: Native PDF | PDF output generation
 description: Generate PDF output in XML Documentation for Adobe Experience Manager as a Cloud Service
 ---
-# Generate a PDF output
+# Publish a PDF output

 With the XML Documentation solution, you can generate PDFs of individual topics or an entire map file.
 You can publish your content in a PDF format using one of the three methods below: